 How can I start a claim?

 The first step towards starting a claim is to get in touch with our team today and speak to one of our advisors about your case.
 By asking just a few questions about your situation and how you’ve been affected by it, our advisors can assess whether you have a valid claim to begin with.
 Following this, they can provide you with an estimate of how much compensation you could be entitled to claim and explain how our panel of accident claims solicitors Birkenhead can help you.
 If you’d like to access their services and have legal representation when making your claim, they can even connect you to our panel today.
 As mentioned, they all work on a No Win No Fee basis so to provide their clients with a fair and accessible service.

 Do I Need To See A Doctor?

 Seeing a doctor is a mandatory step in making any kind of personal injury claim.
 In order to make an accident claim, you must be able to produce evidence that you have indeed suffered harm, be it physical or psychological, as a result of an accident.
 In order to do this you need to receive a medical assessment by a doctor to have official confirmation of your injuries or illness.

 Could I Be Examined By A Doctor In My Area?

-Yes you can be examined by a doctor in Birkenhead, Accident Claims UK works with a panel of doctors across the UK to ensure that all of our clients can easily access a doctor in their local area for their medical examination.
-The doctors that we work within Birkenhead are listed below
+Yes, you can be examined by a doctor in Birkenhead, Accident Claims UK works with a panel of doctors across the UK to ensure that all of our clients can easily access a doctor in their local area for their medical examination.
+The doctors that we work with within Birkenhead are listed below

 161 Park Road North